CodeMaster7000/Secure-Password-Generator/README.md

-# Secure-Password-Generator-
+# Secure Password Generator
-A sample secure password generator coded in Java, using the 'passay' library.
+A sample secure password generator coded in Java, using the `passay` library.